 How popular is the baby name Jacqueline in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Jacqueline and check out all the blog posts that mention the name Jacqueline.
+Plus, check out all the blog posts that mention the name Jacqueline.

 The graph will take a few seconds to load, thanks for your patience.
 (Don't worry, it shouldn't take nine months.)
 If it's taking too long, try reloading the page.

 Omaha’s WOW radio station went on the air on April 2, 1923.
 The day it turned 18, the station threw a party and invited six teenage girls who were born in Omaha on the very same day.

 The young lassies shown toasting WOW with a glass of punch and a piece of birthday cake are, left to right: Blanche Zaloudek, Roslyn Levy, Jacqueline Giles, Helen Rummelhart, Elaine Kinzli, and De Lorse McCarty.

 My guess is that “De Lorse” is a variant of Delores, which was trendy in the 1920s.

 The cool call letters “WOW” were a reference to Omaha’s Woodmen of the World Life Insurance Society, which owned the radio station.

 Source: “”Sextuplets” Guests at Radio WOW Birthday Part.”
 Radio News Tower [Omaha, Nebraska] 1 May 1941: 1.

 A few years ago, we held a fun 1980s name-song tournament.
 (Come on, Eileen, you must remember!)
 This year, let’s go back even further — let’s check out songs with names in the titles from the early rock and roll era (late ’50s and early ’60s).

 I’ll explain more about the tournament at the bottom of the post.
 For now, I’ll just forewarn you that each link opens a video in a new page so that you don’t lose your place on this page, which is pretty long.